Smart Fiberglass Solutions Contact Us Now

 1. Hydrolysis

-2. Bonding to Glass Surface
+2. Bonding to the Glass Surface

-3. Reaction with Resin
+3. Reaction with the Resin Matrix

-The organic functional group of the silane reacts with the polymer matrix, such as epoxy, polyester, or vinyl ester resin.
+The organic functional group of the silane reacts with the polymer matrix, such as epoxy, polyester, vinyl ester, or acrylic resin.
+The result is a molecular bridge connecting the fiberglass surface to the resin system.

 Common Types of Silane Coupling Agents for Fiberglass Fabrics